Children and Young People in Care in Contact with Youth Justice Services

 The Appropriate Adult's role is to protect the interests of the child or young person, to advise and support them, and ensure that they are fairly treated and their needs met.
 In particular they should be aware of and able to support any:

-For more information on Appropriate Adults, including their role in supporting children and young people, and who can fulfil this role please see Appropriate adults: Guide for Youth Justice Professionals.
+For more information on Appropriate Adults, including their role in supporting children and young people, and who can fulfil this role please see the National Appropriate Adult Network website.

 2.2 Trafficked Children